tamarin-prover/tamarin-prover/src/005_protocol-specification.md

 ![The Naxos protocol](../images/naxos.png)

-Each party `x` has a long-term private key `lkx` and a corresponding public key `pkx = g^lkx`, where `g` is a generator of the Diffie-Hellman group.
-To start a session, the initiator `I` first creates a fresh nonce `eskI`, also known as `I`'s ephemeral (private) key.
-He then concatenates eskI with `I`'s long-term private key `lkI`, hashes the result using the hash function `h1`, and sends `g^h1(eskI ,lkI )` to the responder.
+In this protocol, Each party `x` has a long-term private key `lkx` and a corresponding public key `pkx = g^lkx`, where `g` is a generator of the Diffie-Hellman group.

+To start a session, the initiator `I` first creates a fresh nonce `eskI`, also known as `I`’s ephemeral (private) key.
+He then concatenates eskI with `I`’s long-term private key `lkI`, hashes the result using the hash function `h1`, and sends `g^h1(eskI ,lkI )` to the responder.
 The responder `R` stores the received value in a variable `X`, computes a similar value based on his own nonce `eskR` and long-term private key `lkR`, and sends the result to the initiator, who stores the received value in the variable `Y`.
 Finally, both parties compute a session key (`kI` and `kR`, respectively) whose computation includes their own long-term private keys, such that only the intended partner can compute the same key.

-Note that the messages exchanged are not authenticated, as the recipients cannot verify that the expected longterm key was used in the construction of the message.
+Note that the messages exchanged are not authenticated, as the recipients cannot verify that the expected long-term key was used in the construction of the message.
 The authentication is implicit and only guaranteed through ownership of the correct key.
-Explicit authentication (e.g., the intended partner was recently alive or agrees on some values) is commonly achieved in AKE protocols by adding a key-confirmation step, where the parties exchange a MAC of the exchanged messages that is keyed with (a variant of) the computed session key.
+Explicit authentication (e.g., the intended partner was recently alive or agrees on some values) is commonly achieved in authenticated key exchange protocols by adding a key-confirmation step, where the parties exchange a MAC of the exchanged messages that is keyed with (a variant of) the computed session key.

-In this manual, we provide an informal description of the underlying model.
-The full details of the underlying model can be found in [@benediktthesis].

-Cryptographic messages as Terms
+Cryptographic messages as terms
 -------------------------------

 To model cryptographic messages we use terms, which are represented by trees where the nodes are operators (such as pairing, function application, concatenation, encryption) and the leaves are constants or variables.

-For the leaves, we have
+For the leaves, we have two main sorts:

-We use the set of
-sorts consisting of the top sort msg and two incomparable subsorts `fr` and `pub` for fresh and public names.
-We assume there are two countably infinite sets `FN` and `PN` of fresh and public names.
-We use fresh names to model random messages such as keys or nonces and public names to model known constants such as agent identities.
+[fresh names]:
+	Model random messages such as keys or nonces.

+[public names]:
+	Model known constants such as agent identities.

+For example, in the Naxos protocol, `eskI` and `eskR` are freshly generated for each new session.
+Additionally, the long term key of each agent is freshly generated before the agent starts communicating.

 Facts
 -----